jiannan-wang/jiannan-wang.github.io/_pages/about.md

 Welcome! :)

-I am currently a third-year graduate student in the Department of Electronic Engineering at Shanghai Jiao Tong University (SJTU), under the supervision of [Prof. Penghui Huang](https://ee.sjtu.edu.cn/FacultyDetail.aspx?id=55&infoid=66&flag=66).
-Prior to this, I obtained my Bachelor degree from the School of Information and Communication Engineering at the University of Electronic Science and Technology of China (UESTC).
+I am currently a third-year postgraduate student in the Department of Electronic Engineering at Shanghai Jiao Tong University (SJTU), under the supervision of [Prof. Penghui Huang](https://ee.sjtu.edu.cn/FacultyDetail.aspx?id=55&infoid=66&flag=66).
+Before that, I obtained my B.Eng degree from the School of Information and Communication Engineering at the University of Electronic Science and Technology of China (UESTC) in 2022.
 I am excited to begin my PhD journey at City University of Hong Kong (CityU) on September 2025, Hong Kong SAR, under the supervision of [Prof. Xianghao Yu](https://www.ee.cityu.edu.hk/~alexyu/index.html).
 My research interests include wireless sensing, signal processing and artificial intelligence.
+My goal is to enhance the perception of targets by using signal processing and AI technologies.

 News
 ======
-  [**2025-02**]  One paper was accepted by IEEE Transactions on Geoscience and Remote Sensing (TGRS).
+  * [**2025-02**]  One paper was accepted by IEEE Transactions on Geoscience and Remote Sensing (TGRS).

-  [**2024-12**]  Awarded the title of Outstanding Graduate of Shanghai Jiao Tong University.
+  * [**2024-12**]  Awarded the Outstanding Graduate of SJTU.

-  [**2024-11**]  Awarded the National Scholarship for Graduate Students at Shanghai Jiao Tong University.
+  [**2024-11**]  Awarded the National Scholarship for Graduate Students at SJTU.

   [**2024-07**]  Two papers were accepted by IEEE Geoscience and Remote Sensing Letters (GRSL).